verebes1/XCode-Templates/README.md

-# XCode-Templates
+# Xcode-Templates
-XCode Template files customized with Programmatic UIKit approach
+Xcode Template files customized with Programmatic UIKit approach

 Up to date with XCode 11 and the SceneDelegate.swift file.